Skip to content

 • State lottery: The Texas Lottery offers scratch-off tickets, Lotto Texas, Powerball, Mega Millions, and other draw games.
 Players must be 18 or older.
 Online lottery sales are not available — SB 3070 (signed June 2025, effective September 1, 2025) made it a Class A misdemeanor to order, purchase, or sell lottery tickets by telephone, internet, or mobile app.

 • Tribal casinos: Three federally recognized tribes operate Class II gaming facilities (electronic bingo).
-See Tribal Casinos below.
+See the Tribal Casinos section below.

 • Charitable bingo: Licensed non-profit organizations may conduct bingo sessions (max 3 per week, max $750 prize per game).
 Regulated by TDLR.